refatmonjur/FitnessApp/README.md

 **Required Must-have Stories**

-* User can login to see their progress
+* User can login to see their progress and also Logout
 * User chooses the type of workouts
 * Add motivational quote API
 * Profile screen setup
-* Logout

 **Optional Nice-to-have Stories**